FireSquid6/godot-universal-project-manager/README.md

 You will need to have node js installed.
 If you have no idea what you're doing or get stuck, dm FireSquid#8882 on discord.
 You can simply:
 1. Clone the project using your preferred method of choice
 2. Open it in your preferred IDE
+3. Run `npm dev` (alternatively you can probably use pnpm or yarn if you'd like)
-3. Push your changes to a new pull request
+4. Push your changes to a new pull request